ahmadiehsan/personal_docs/docs/software/system_development/oop/design_patterns/template_method.md

 ![](template_method/image2.jpg)

 Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
-The template method lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.
+The template method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

 This pattern is all about creating a template for an algorithm.